rethinkdb/docs/5-deployment/config-file.md

 * `cluster-reconnect-timeout`: The amount of time, in seconds, this server will try to reconnect to a cluster if it loses connection before giving up.
   *Default*: `86400`

-* `initial-password`: Specifies the admin account password to use when creating a new server instance.
+* `initial-password`: Specifies the admin user password to use when creating a new server instance.
 This option is ignored on subsequent startups.
 If set to `auto` a randomly generated password will be used.
 If ommitted, the admin account will have no password.

 [sar]: /docs/sharding-and-replication/